 Increasing the number of ADUs in Salinas is a top priority for the City.
 The City passed a fee holiday for ADUs before the state and recently created pre-approved plan sets for detached ADUs to bring down development costs and accelerate approvals.
 Recent state laws eliminating restrictions on ADUs and this proactive approach resulted in a dramatic increase in ADU interest and permits.
-In 2019 and 2020, the City permitted 19 and 26 ADUs; this increased to 110 in 2021 and 134 in 2022.
+In 2019 and 2020, the City permitted 17 and 16 ADUs; this increased to 110 in 2021 and 134 in 2022.
+This dramatic increase in ADU production corresponds to changes in state law and dedicated local efforts to promote and streamline ADU development by the City.
+The City waived fees for new ADUs prior to similar state efforts, held community information sessions, created an ADU hotline, and adopted pre-approved plans to lower soft costs and development time.

 The City is allowed to use an estimate of future ADU production to count towards its RHNA.
-Projecting the average of the previous four years (72 ADUs permitted annually) over the eight-year planning period yields a conservative estimate of 578 units.
+Projecting the average of the previous four years (69 ADUs permitted annually) over the eight-year planning period yields a conservative estimate of 578 units.
 Based on review of publicly listed ADU rents on sites such as Zillow, the City estimates 70-percent of these units at the Above Moderate Income level and 30-percent at Moderate Income level for RHNA purposes.
+Program 4 in Chapter 6 describes actions the City will take to continue encouraging ADU production.

-After counting pipeline projects and anticipated ADU development, the remaining RHNA need for the 2023-2031 Planning Period is 5,231 units.
-Allocation of the remaining need by income category is also shown in Table 57.
+After counting pipeline projects and anticipated ADU development, the remaining RHNA need for the Planning Period is 5,261.
+Allocation of the remaining need by income category is also shown in Table 59.